tfabris/BlueGigaEmpeg/README.md

 must go through an RS-232 converter circuit based on a MAX232 chip.
 This is necessary because you can't connect an actual RS-232 cable directly to an Arduino, the voltage and signaling are different.
 So it must go through the MAX232.
-The full schematic for this circuit is linked in the "Resources" section of this document, and the pinouts are also listed below.
+The full schematic for this circuit is linked in the [Resources](#resources) section of this document, and the pinouts are also listed below.

 The RX/TX crossover configurations for the MAX232 and the RS-232 plug on the BlueGigaEmpeg can be confusing.
 The empeg Car sled serial port may or may not